seqeralabs/docs/multiqc_docs/core/reports/customization.md

     xmax: 300
 ```

-You can customise multiple variables for multiple plots:
+You can customize multiple variables for multiple plots:

 ```yaml
 custom_plot_config: